aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/guardduty.md

 - [Malware Protection](https://docs.aws.amazon.com/guardduty/latest/ug/malware-protection.html)
 - [Amazon S3 Protection](https://docs.aws.amazon.com/guardduty/latest/ug/s3-protection.html)

-To achieve this objective, the pattern utilizes [Nested Stack Add-on](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/nested-stack/) to enable GuardDuty detector for the account.
-The pattern also created an SNS topic and a subscription to the topic to receive GuardDuty findings to the user-provided email address.
+To achieve this objective, the pattern utilizes [Nested Stack Add-on](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/nested-stack/) to enable GuardDuty Detector for the account.
+The pattern also creates an SNS topic, SNS Subscription, and CloudWatch Event Rule

 The list of optional data sources is adjustable via the `GuardDutySetupStack.builder` input in the pattern.